hackclub/hackclub/workshops/reverse_workshop_generative_art/README.md

 <img width="1185" alt="Screen_Shot_2021-11-12_at_11 30 45_AM" src="https://user-images.githubusercontent.com/27078897/141502874-ae243edd-2c53-46bf-a31c-d437d1a343ae.png">

+If you're having trouble getting something interesting to happen you can take a look at [this example](https://hackclub.github.io/live-editor/?file=rec0dC5MA1jcNF7hP).
+But be **warned** it may spoil some of the fun of figuring out how to do it yourself.

 ## Reverse Steps

 There are helpful intermediate stages shown below.
 Try to identify what changes from one example to the next.
 They are **not** instructions to follow.
 They are a way of thinking about what makes the original example by taking away components of that drawing one at a time.
 Try to identify what changes from one video to the next.